Back to glossary

 What Is The Double Declining Balance Method?

-It operates by applying a fixed rate to an asset's decreasing book value each year.
+Double-declining balance depreciation applies a fixed rate to an asset's decreasing book value each year.
 This rate is double the straight-line depreciation rate.
 By doubling the depreciation rate, the method accelerates the recognition of depreciation expenses, resulting in lower book values for assets on the balance sheet in the initial years.

 The double-declining balance method is a depreciation method used in accounting to allocate an asset's cost over its useful life.

-The double declining balance method allows for higher depreciation expenses in the earlier years of an asset's life, which can provide a more accurate representation of its decreasing value over time.1
+• Accelerated depreciation: The double declining balance method allows for higher depreciation expenses in the earlier years of an asset's life, which can provide a more accurate representation of its decreasing value over time.1

-It helps in matching depreciation expenses with the higher revenue generated by an asset in its earlier years, which may result in more accurate income statements.
+• Matching expenses: It helps in matching depreciation expenses with the higher revenue generated by an asset in its earlier years, which may result in more accurate income statements.

-Accelerated depreciation may lead to lower taxable income in the short term, resulting in reduced income tax liabilities.2
+• Tax benefits: Accelerated depreciation may lead to lower taxable income in the short term, resulting in reduced income tax liabilities.2

-This method is especially suitable for assets that experience significant wear and tear in their initial years, providing a more realistic representation of their decreasing value.
+• Reflects realistic wear and tear: This method is especially suitable for assets that experience significant wear and tear in their initial years, providing a more realistic representation of their decreasing value.

-It aids in better financial planning and budgeting by accurately reflecting the asset's declining value over its useful life.
+• Budgeting and planning: It aids in better financial planning and budgeting by accurately reflecting the asset's declining value over its useful life.

 While the double-declining balance method has its advantages, it also has some drawbacks:

-• Lower Book Values: Assets can have lower book values on the balance sheet in the initial years, affecting financial ratios and the perception of a company's financial health.
+• Lower book values: Assets can have lower book values on the balance sheet in the initial years, affecting financial ratios and the perception of a company's financial health.

 • Complexity: Calculating depreciation using this method can be more complex than using the straight-line method, which may require specialized accounting knowledge.